Other Names for this Disease

 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

 port-wine stain; overgrowth of soft tissues and bones; and vein malformations such as varicose veins or malformations of deep veins in the limbs.
 The overgrowth of bones and soft tissues usually begins in infancy and is most often limited to one leg.
 However, it can also affect the arms or, rarely, the torso.
 The overgrowth can cause pain, a feeling of heaviness, and reduced movement in the affected area.
 The exact cause of KTS is unclear.
-It is thought to occur sporadically (in people with no family history of the condition).
+It is thought to occur sporadically (in people with no family history of the condition), however several recent studies have found KTS may be caused by mutations in the PIK3CA gene .
 Treatment is symptomatic and supportive.Klippel-Trenaunay syndrome (KTS) is a condition that affects the development of blood vessels, soft tissues, and bones.
 This condition has three characteristic features: a red birthmark called a

 - Genetics Home Reference (GHR) contains information on Klippel-Trenaunay syndrome.
 This website is maintained by the National Library of Medicine.

 - MedlinePlus was designed by the National Library of Medicine to help you research your health questions, and it provides more information about this topic.

 - The National Institute of Neurological Disorders and Stroke (NINDS) collects and disseminates research information related to neurological disorders.
 Click on the link to view information on this topic.

 - The National Organization for Rare Disorders (NORD) is a federation of more than 130 nonprofit voluntary health organizations serving people with rare disorders.
 Click on the link to view information on this topic.